1. Make sure to use the UH Health Check-in App

 Closed on holidays

-All new membership inquiries for non-students, faculty and staff have been temporarily discontinued, and any membership renewals prior to March 20, 2020 are discontinued.
+Any memberships that were frozen prior to March 20, 2020 can be reinstated and will be allowed to utilize the WRC the number of days remaining on their account.
+Those who reinstate their account may apply for a membership renewal, however all new membership inquiries for non-students, faculty and staff have been temporarily discontinued.
 All day, week and companion passes will be discontinued.
 Lockers and showers will be closed.

 Auxiliary purchases and all outdoor education inquiries will be conducted at the Rental Office located at Lower Campus Student Recreation Services (SRS) Monday through Friday: noon to 3 p.m.